matthew-tfs/mjcb.io/content/blog/00042-apple-silicon-one-year-later-part-1.md

 * I wanted a cool and fan-less design
 * I wanted instant on capability
 * I wanted long battery life
-* I wanted modern ports and the ability to use one port for charging and for a dock
+* I wanted modern ports and the ability to use one port for charging and for a dock (without proprietary ports)

 I also wanted a more simplified Operating System, as I was getting tired of a lot of the cruft that had accumulated in most Operating Systems over the years (Windows had gotten pretty bad around the time of Vista and 7).
 Windows at it's core can be a lean Operating System if it wants to be, but Microsoft has a habit of intentionally slowing it down with unnecessary services that most people don't use.
 Prior to Windows 7, Windows at it's core was extremely monolithic in nature.